Early stages of a school property project

 To delegate powers, you will need to make a formal board resolution agreeing to the:

 You will need to give each delegate written notice of their delegation(s).

-Section 66 of the Education Act 1989(external link) (New Zealand Legislation website) gives you the power to delegate in this way.
+Clause 8 of the Education (School Boards) Regulations 2020(external link) (New Zealand Legislation website) gives you the power to delegate in this way.